cesarvr/blog/content/post/image-streams.md

 ---
-title: "How to work with ImageStreams"
+title: "Automate your application deployments in OpenShift."
 date: 2018-07-31T10:05:23+01:00
 lastmod: 2018-07-31T10:05:23+01:00
 draft: false
 keywords: []
-description: ""
+description: "How to automate your deployments with Webhooks and ImageStreams in OpenShift."
 tags: [openshift, imagestream]
 categories: []
 author: ""